Actionable Insights

 If it's not in your IPS, it doesn't exist

 Undocumented investment intentions are not policy.
 A committee that has verbally agreed to "stay conservative in this environment" has not created a policy.
-They have created a conversation that will be reinterpreted at the next meeting, and the one after that, and especially the meeting that follows a difficult quarter.
+They have created a conversation that will be reinterpreted at the next meeting, and the one after that, and especially those that follows a difficult quarter.

-The IPS converts intention into obligation.
-Once your board adopts it, the IPS is what the committee agreed to do — not what they remember agreeing to do.
-It answers the question "why did we make this decision?" in advance of the decision, so that the answer does not change under pressure.
+The IPS answers the question ‘why would we make this decision?’ in advance of the decision, so that the answer does not change under pressure.

 It also protects individual committee members.
 A trustee who followed a documented, board-approved IPS has fulfilled their fiduciary duty, even if the outcome was unfavorable.
 A trustee who acted without one has a much harder case to make.